gaus-fleet-lab/developer-documentation/docs/getting-started.md

 ### Check for update

 Now the device can start "check for update" by presenting it self for the backend.
-Currently firmware-version mandatory as parameter, but it free to add other parameters as for example "location".
+Currently firmware-version is mandatory as parameter, but it is free to add other parameters as for example "location".
 Use the TOKEN and the PRODUCT_GUID and DEVICE_GUID from the authentication call.

 ```